Clean the piston heads and piston ring grooves from carbon deposits.

 When repairing a used engine with worn cylinders, it is necessary to re-measure the cylinder diameters and determine their group.

-Marking of the connecting rod and piston: 1 - marking of the connecting rod group by weight; 2 - cylinder number marking; 3 - marking of the size group of the connecting rod hole for the pin; 4 - marking of the size group of the diameter of the hole for the finger; 5 - marking of the size group of the skirt diameter; 6 - inscription "Front"; 7 - protrusion; 8 - ledge
+Marking of the connecting rod and piston: 1 - marking of the connecting rod group by weight; 2 - cylinder number marking; 3 - marking of the size group of the connecting rod hole for the pin; 4 - marking of the size group of the diameter of the hole for the pin; 5 - marking of the size group of the skirt diameter; 6 - inscription "Front"; 7 - protrusion; 8 - ledge

 The largest diameter of the piston skirt is located in a plane perpendicular to the piston pin axis at a distance of 47.5 mm from the piston bottom.